jamescarr/elixir-learning/README.md

 ## Applications to Build
 These are applications to build for fun that exercise the learning path.

+### OpenAI Chatbot
+A chatbot that works with OpenAI.

 ### Generic SaaS Application
 Build all the nuts and bolts needed to build any kind of SaaS application.